Alfred G. Gerteiny: Early life and education

 Gerteiny was born in Heliopolis, Egypt, where he was reared in the family's French cultural tradition.
 He is the son of Officier d'Académie Georges J. Gerteiny, Secrétaire de l’Institut Français d’Archaéologie Orientale du Caire, and of Nabiha Sophie.

 After completing the primary education cycle at the Heliopolis Jesuit school, Gerteiny graduated from the Lycée Français du Caire, and in Europe, from Institut d'Etude et de Recherches Diplomatique de Paris (ILERI).
 He also took specialized courses at the Hague Academy of International Law.
-In New York, he attended Columbia University's Middle East Institute, and in 1963 was awarded a Ph.D. in Contemporary History from St. John's University, where his dissertation was supervised by Arpad F. Kovacs.
+In New York, he attended Columbia University's Middle East Institute, where he did graduate work under J. C. Hurewitz.
+He transferred to St. John's University, where he was awarded a Ph.D. in Contemporary History in 1963.
+His doctoral dissertation was supervised by Arpad F. Kovacs.
 Gerteiny lectured and conducted graduate seminars at St. John's University's African Studies Center, as well as at the University of Bridgeport where he served as chairman of History; he also lectured worldwide.

 Career

 Gerteiny was a research assistant to the late Charles Ammoun, Lebanon's Ambassador to UNESCO, on the Apartheid Project, a managing editor at Grolier, Inc., and he developed, produced and hosted "As History Unfolds," a political discussion series on the University of Bridgeport (U.B-TV) public channel.
 Gerteiny served also as consultant on Mauritanian Affairs to the Peace Corps, to the PKNO-AURA, 1973 Solar Eclipse expedition to Mauritania, as well as to the Arizona State University's Meteoritic Institute, concerning their Chinguetti meteorite research planning project.
 He was a Senior Research Fulbright Scholar in Egypt, Tunisia and Morocco where he studied the determinants of these nations foreign policies, and later served twice on the National Screening Committee for Fulbright Grants to the MENA region.
+Dr. Gerteiny was honored by the University of Paris' Centre d'Analyse et de Recherches Documentaires pour l'Afrique Noire.; he is cited in the International Social Science Council's Directory of Africanists, the UNESCO Directory of Outstanding Social Scientists.